 All of our treatment programs are accredited by CARF, an assurance that you will receive quality treatment in a safe facility.
 Patient privacy is regulated by the Health Insurance Portability and Accountability Act, otherwise known as HIPAA.
 AMSDE adheres to all HIPAA regulations.
 Substance use disorder treatment records are also governed by federal regulations 42 CFR Part 2.

 Methadone and buprenorphine are known to interact with some medications, so you should always speak with your doctor or counselor about any medications you are currently taking.

-AMS of Delaware provides coordinated care for expectant mothers, working with your obstetrician or other prenatal care provider to ensure your health and the health of your baby are considered in your treatment plan.
+AMS of Delaware provides coordinated care for expectant mothers, working with your obstetrician or other prenatal care providers to ensure your health and the health of your baby are considered in your treatment plan.
 Methadone and buprenorphine have been proven to be safe for you and your baby during pregnancy and breastfeeding.
-Careful monitoring of the dosage is important during pregnancy and your newborn should be watched closely in the days following their birth.
+Careful monitoring of the dosage is important during pregnancy, and your newborn should be watched closely in the days following its birth.
 Contact AMSDE for more information.

 When beginning treatment, the immediate priority is to address the withdrawals and cravings that so often cause relapse.
 As you stabilize on your medication, you can look to begin improving your overall health and well-being.
 This is the time when you can begin to focus on nutrition, exercise, and sleep.
 Healthy foods and plenty of water are the building blocks of the recovery process the body is going through.
 Exercise is one way to encourage the natural production and release of hormones which help improve mood and concentration, while sleep offers the body the time it needs to revive and repair the damage caused by drug and alcohol use.